clarissacarcha/samplemob/README.md

 # Customer Pending

-1. Consumer Profile Pix
+1. (Done) Consumer Profile Pix
 2. Fix Order Type Schedule, Today Only
 3. Handle sender/recipient location change when other is empty.
 Focus on location
 4. Handle skip location still invoked after Proceed
-5. Toktok Consumer App Change Profile
+5. (Done) Toktok Consumer App Change Profile
 6. (HALF) Item Description API (HARD CODE)
 7. Cant Cancel If Picked Up IN API
 8. Error on Splash, retry button
-9. Add Booking, Vehicle Type ID (Just in the backend)
+9. Add Booking, Vehicle Type ID (Just in the backend) Default to Motorcycle
 10. Change welcome message to welcome banners.
 11. Notification on Rating
 12. Limit viewable history to 15 days.
 Set in global settings.
 Also limit related modules like notifications to 15 days
 13. POGI rating, conditional render
-14. Going back from details to placed orders, place a loading indicator
+14. Going back from details to placed orders, place a loading indicator.
 15. Check if User is blocked by driver or consumer status.

 # Driver Pending